saurabhraidev/saurabhraidev/README.md

 <h1 align="center">😎 Hi!
 I'm Saurabh Rai</h1>

-A Full-stack developer with 2 years of experience, proficient in Angular, JavaScript, HTML/CSS, Java, and Spring Boot, adept at crafting seamless and efficient web applications.
+As a Full-stack developer with ~1.6 years of experience.
+I'm proficient in Angular, JavaScript, HTML/CSS, Java, and Spring Boot, adept at crafting seamless and efficient web applications.

+Passionate about contributing to open-source projects and actively seeking out opportunities to lend my expertise to the community by contributing to various projects.

 <br/>